INTRODUCTION

 The silence of Jesus was not a denial of help, but a test of the woman’s faith.
 Sometimes, we also feel this silence for our prayers for help.
 That can be a test period of our faith in God.

 The disciples’ mentality was to get rid of the Canaanite woman because she was a nuisance for them, and their master came there to take a break from his busy life in Galilee.
-They did not care about her feeling.
+They did not care about her feelings.
 The disciples might have thought the master did not want to help her because she was a Gentile.
-Jesus had instructed them to minister only to the lost sheep of Israel (Matthew 10:5).
-Instead of a silence, they thought, the master should give a negative answer and send her away, so she will not keep bothering them.
+Jesus had instructed them to minister only to the lost sheep of Israel (Mt 10:5).
+Instead of silence, they thought, the master should just rebuke her and pack her off so that they would be rid of her.

 The silence of Jesus could also be a test on the view and response of his disciples, who were his trainees.
 Jesus wanted to teach his disciples that they would later minister to the Gentiles with love and compassion.

-By these words Jesus was not rejecting the request of a Gentile.
-He wanted to show that he came to fulfill God’s promise to the chosen people, to show his priority, and to test the woman’s faith.
+By these words, Jesus was not rejecting the request of a Gentile.
+He wanted to show that he came to fulfil God’s promise to the chosen people, to show his priority, and to test the woman’s faith.
 Jesus then healed her daughter, affirming that his mission is also for the Gentiles.

 I was sent

-God sent Jesus into the world as the fulfillment of His promise of redemption to humanity.
-This promise made with the first parents (Genesis 3:15) continued throughout the salvation history.
+God sent Jesus into the world as the fulfilment of His promise of redemption to humanity.
+This promise made with the first parents (Gen 3:15) continued throughout the salvation history.
 The Bible speaks of the prophets whom God sent to speak on His behalf.
-John the Evangelist reports of John the Baptist, “There came a man, sent by God; his name was John.”
-(John 1:6).
-After his resurrection, Jesus appeared and told to his disciples, “As the Father has sent me, so I am sending you.”
-(John 20:21).
-So, Jesus came with God’s mission to fulfill His promise to humanity from the beginning of creation.
+John the Evangelist reports of John the Baptist, “There came a man, sent by God; his name was John” (Jn 1:6).
+After his resurrection, Jesus appeared and told his disciples, “As the Father has sent me, so I am sending you” (Jn 20:21).
+So, Jesus came with God’s mission to fulfil His promise to humanity from the beginning of creation.

 Lost sheep

-Jeremiah presented Israel as a “lost sheep” misled by their shepherds (Jeremiah 50:6).
+Jeremiah presented Israel as a “lost sheep” misled by their shepherds (Jer 50:6).
 Ezekiel spoke of the selfish shepherds of Israel, and God promised that He himself would rescue his sheep.
-“Indeed the Lord God says this: ‘I myself will care for my sheep and watch over them.’”
-(Ezekiel 34:11).
-Jesus, the Son of God, came as a shepherd to his sheep, Israel (John 10:11-16).
+“Indeed the Lord God says this: ‘I myself will care for my sheep and watch over them’” (Ezek 34:11).
+Jesus, the Son of God, came as a shepherd to his sheep, Israel (Jn 10:11-16).

 The people of Israel